GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/06.051-060/08.Our-Day-of-Praise-Is-Done/docs.md

 ---
+title: |
-title: 58.
-Our Day of Praise Is Done
+    058. Our Day of Praise Is Done - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 058.
+Our Day of Praise Is Done.
+Our day of praise is done;  The evening shadows fall;  But pass not from us with the sun,  True Light that lightenest all.
+    keywords:  |
-    keywords: Church Hymnal, Our Day of Praise Is Done, Our day of praise is done,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Our Day of Praise Is Done, Our day of praise is done.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 58. OUR DAY OF PRAISE IS DONE
+## 058. OUR DAY OF PRAISE IS DONE
+####  Church Hymnal 1941,

 ```txt

 1.
 Our day of praise is done;
 The evening shadows fall;